Main Content Region

 Gather Your Documents.

 You will need to submit documents as part of the application process.
 Prior to starting an application, gather the documents listed below.
 During the GetCalFresh.org application process you will have the opportunity to upload documents.
 Your application will not be approved if you do not submit verification documents to the county.
-Verification documentation that will be required include:
+Verification documents that will be required include:

 • Valid Identification (Drivers License, Passport, State Identification Card)